 One other difference between Class A and Class B CBSDs is that Class B has a mandatory requirement to be professionally installed, whereas Class A doesn’t (if their antenna is below 6 m in height).
-The total distance range depends on many factors, such as path loss, fading conditions, etc. There can be obstructions for indoor use, such as the number of walls or other material in the paths of the transmitting and receiving devices.
+The total distance range depends on many factors, such as path loss, fading conditions, etc. There can be obstructions for indoor use, such as the number of walls or other materials in the paths of the transmitting and receiving devices.
 For outdoor use, obstacles can be foliage or other buildings.

 Daniel Quant, MultiTech: The CBRS Alliance has an active certification workgroup and scheme approving CBSDs and high-power customer-premises equipment (CPE) capable of 30 dBm output power.
-The CBRS alliance certification scheme focuses on testing the interface between the SAS and the CBSD, and the CPE by proxy.
+The CBRS Alliance certification scheme focuses on testing the interface between the SAS and the CBSD, and the CPE by proxy.
 In short, confirming a SAS grant is accurately configured within the CBSD and shutdown commands and timers are accurately implemented.

 Currently, only the CBRS band in the U.S. mandates a SAS entity to share and manage access to spectrum.
 Other countries may follow suit in spectrum bands allocated for shared use in the future.

-Safi Khan, Telit: Roaming agreements between the private network owner and the mobile network operator can manage voice and data traffic exchange.
+Safi Khan, Telit Cinterion: Roaming agreements between the private network owner and the mobile network operator can manage voice and data traffic exchange.
 There are many ways of transitioning from one network to another, as defined in the 3GPP specification.
 The two networks are LTE networks, and their EPC consists of standard interfaces for managing user authentication, credentials, and voice and data traffic.
 The main challenge is to transition seamlessly so that the user doesn’t experience service interruption.
-Technically, it is feasible; however, it depends on the two network entities’ business arrangement.
+Technically, it is feasible; however, it depends on the two network entities’ business arrangements.

 Moreover, CBRS devices can transmit at a higher power than Wi-Fi, so the coverage is much better.
 CBRS can reach ubiquitous coverage using Class B devices that transmit up to 50 Watts in outdoor scenarios and combine Class A devices for indoor coverage at 1 Watt transmit power.
 Compared to low-band LTE, CBRS in mid-band can achieve the same coverage by deploying a denser network than LTE.
 LTE networks are primarily covering outdoor areas, and users frequently experience inadequate LTE coverage indoors.
 CBRS mid-band indoors can complement LTE networks, and a neutral host model can offer indoor cellular coverage to mobile operators.

-Safi Khan, Telit: The list is quite extensive and growing fast.
+Safi Khan, Telit Cinterion: The list is quite extensive and growing fast.
 The most prominent evidence of this is the recent conclusion of the FCC PAL Auction 105 for CBRS spectrum, which reached $4.5 billion in proceeds.
 There were 271 companies bidding.
 Most of the verticals deploying consist of the following: